SW postcode area: SW19

-SW19 is the postcode that covers Wimbledon and is used as a synonym for the Wimbledon Championships tennis tournament.
+SW19 is the postcode that covers Wimbledon and is used as a metonym for the Wimbledon Championships tennis tournament.

 Boundaries

 The SW postcode area covers parts of nine London Boroughs.
 North of the River Thames, it covers the southern parts of the City of Westminster, the Royal Borough of Kensington and Chelsea and the London Borough of Hammersmith and Fulham.
 South of the river, it covers all of the London Borough of Wandsworth, the western part of the London Borough of Lambeth, the northern parts of the London Boroughs of Merton and Croydon and the northeastern parts of the London Boroughs of Richmond upon Thames and Kingston upon Thames.